 - Nuts and seeds – almonds, walnuts, pumpkin, chia, etc.

 - Healthy oils – extra virgin olive oil, coconut oil, avocado oil

 - Avocados – whole avocados or fresh guacamole

-- Low-carb veggies – most green veggies, tomatoes, onions, peppers, etc.
+- Low carbohydrate, non starchy vegetables – most veggies and leafy greens, tomatoes, onions, peppers, etc.

-- Condiments – salt, pepper, herbs, and spices
+- Condiments – salt, pepper, herbs, salad dressings, and spices

 - Dark chocolate or cocoa powder – a good keto friendly option for a sweet tooth

 - Try grass fed meat instead of traditional processed meats